 Centre for Perinatal Psychology is proud to be the Australasian representative to this Global Campaign for Dads’ Mental Health.

-International Fathers’ Mental Health Day (IFMHD) is an annual global event first launched in 2016 which gives voice to issues unique to men as they transition to fatherhood—their strengths, difficulties, and needs.
+International Fathers’ Mental Health Day (IFMHD) is an annual global event first launched in 2016 which gives voice to issues unique to men and non-birthing partners as they transition to parenthood—their strengths, difficulties, and needs.

 - 1 in 10 expecting or new dads experience perinatal anxiety or depression in Australia and 56% do not seek support.